(Suggestions for changes to this plan are discussed on the GCC mailing list and approved or rejected by the GCC Steering Committee.)

 During this two-month period, the only (non-documentation) changes that may be made are changes that fix bugs or new ports which do not require changes to other parts of the compiler.
 New functionality may not be introduced during this period.

 During this period, the only (non-documentation) changes that may be made are changes that fix regressions.
-Other changes may not be done during this period.
+Other important bugs like wrong-code, rejects-valid or build issues may be fixed as well.
+All changes during this period should be done with extra care on not introducing new regressions - fixing bugs at all cost is not wanted.
 Note that the same constraints apply to release branches.
 This period lasts until stage 1 opens for the next release.

 In order to produce releases on a regular schedule, we must ensure that the mainline is reasonably stable some time before we make the release.
 Therefore, more radical changes must be made earlier in the cycle, so that we have time to fix any problems that result.